-Let us recall the 1950s and the 1960s when the general equilibrium theory was firmly established by the three eminent economists, Lionel W. McKenzie (1919-2010), Kenneth J. Arrow (1921-) and Gerard Debreu (1921-2004).
+1) Sandel's Harvard course was also easily available on Japanese television.
+Its style was so appealing and influential that it was nicknamed "Sandel's exciting lecture."
+It seems that his emphasis on justice and equity impressed very much those Japanese economics students who were tired of repeated talk on money and efficiency.
+Let us recall the 1950s and the 1960s when the general equilibrium theory was firmly established by the three eminent economists, Lionel W. McKenzie (1919-2010), Kenneth J. Arrow (1921-2017) and Gerard Debreu (1921-2004).
 Interestingly enough, if we collect the initials of these economists, we would form the catch word MAD.
 Therefore, some cynical persons might say that we then lived in the MAD Age, or perhaps another name of the Golden Age.
-We would like to investigate how mad or how powerful the general equilibrium way of thinking once was, and also discuss how and to what degree it continues to be so even today.
+We would like to investigate how powerful (or perhaps mad) the general equilibrium way of thinking once was, and also discuss how and to what degree it continues to be so even today.

-1-2 Gary Becker on an Economic Approach to Marriage
+1-2.
+Gary Becker on an Economic Approach to Marriage

-Gary S. Becker (1930-2014) was a Nobel-winning scholar of economics and sociology.
+Gary S. Becker (1930-2014) was a Nobelwinning scholar of economics and sociology.
 He was working for the University of Chicago, and greatly contributed to raising the good (and possibly bad) reputations of the Chicago School in modern times.
 He was a famed scholar of remarkable impact beyond the academic world.